Swaroop-Acharya/HubSpot-OAuth/README.md

-# 🧩 VectorShift Integrations Technical Assessment
+# 🧩 VectorShift Oauth Integration

 This repository contains a full-stack project built as part of the VectorShift interview process.
 It demonstrates the integration of third-party services (specifically HubSpot) using OAuth2 with a **React frontend** and a **FastAPI backend**.